camwestwood/xapi/recipes/intervention/intervention.md

-context includes the version number of this recipe. context.contextActivies is of type category is tells us that this statement is related to intervention activities. (required if intervention) context.platform is set to the platform tracking this activity. (optional) The identificationId is any id or ticket number used by the system to identify the intervention this was a part of (optional)
+context includes the version number of this recipe. context.contextActivies is of type category is tells us that this statement is related to intervention activities. (required if intervention) context.platform is set to the platform tracking this activity. (optional) context.extensions.interventionId is any id or ticket number used by the system to identify the intervention this was a part of (optional)

 ``` javascript
 "context": {